Llanddaniel Fab

-Llanddaniel Fab (or Llanddaniel-fab) is a village and community in Anglesey, Wales.
+Llanddaniel Fab (or Llanddaniel-fab; formerly Llanddeiniol-fab) is a village and community in the south of Anglesey, Wales.
 At the 2001 census it had a population of 699, increasing to 776 at the 2011 census.

+The village is at the highest point of a low ridge running SW/NE: this is one of a series of Precambrian rock units oriented in that direction.

-It is near the prehistoric monument of Bryn Celli Ddu which was constructed in the late Neolithic period.
+It is near the prehistoric monument of Bryn Celli Ddu which was constructed in the Late Neolithic period.
 In the east of the community, by the Menai Strait, stands the country seat of the Marquess of Anglesey, Plas Newydd, parts of which date from the 14th century.
 The house has been owned by the National Trust since 1976.

 In the 16th century the poet Catrin ferch Gruffudd ap Hywel lived here.
-Her Welsh poems are preserved and they include an Awdl with a religious theme written in 1555.
+Her Welsh poems are preserved and they include an awdl with a religious theme written in 1555.

 During the 2001 United Kingdom foot-and-mouth crisis, many sheep and cattle were slaughtered in the area.

 The village has its own community council and its county council representative is Hywel Eifion Jones, who has held the post since May 1999.
-Amenities include a post office, primary school (Ysgol Parc y Bont), and a 12-hole golf course.
+Amenities include a post office, a primary school (Ysgol Parc y Bont), and a 12-hole golf course.